 3 Home Remedies for Sinus Infections

-Although it can be awkward and uncomfortable at first, flushing out your sinus cavities can be a way to gain immediate relief from symptoms.
-Much of the pain and discomfort associated with sinus infections happens because your sinus cavities are unable to drain, leading to pressure on the sensitive structures of your face.
-Nasal irrigation manually clears out those blocked sinus cavities, and you can do it safely up to four times a day.
+Although it may feel awkward or uncomfortable at first, flushing out your sinuses can give you immediate relief.
+Much of the pain from sinus infections happens because your sinuses are blocked and can’t drain.
+That causes painful pressure on sensitive areas of your face.
+Nasal irrigation clears out blocked sinuses — and you can do it safely at home, up to four times a day.